Aptologics

 Apache Spark

-- The beating heart of Databricks itself, Spark is a robust and widely used open-source engine for distributed data processing.
-While requiring more setup and management compared to Databricks’ managed platform, it offers flexibility and deep customization opportunities.
+• The beating heart of Databricks itself, Spark is a widely used open-source engine for distributed data processing.
+It takes more setup and management than Databricks’ managed platform, but you get flexibility and deep customization in return.

 Apache Hadoop